transferwise/pipelinewise/docs/user_guide/resync.rst

   The value of the ``--table`` argument needs to be in the ``<schema_name>.<table_name>`` format.
 Schema and table name have to be the names in the source database.

+More description about different cases of partial resync can be found here :ref:`partial_sync_cases`